sakshamhere/Security/Concepts/Active_Directory/Active_Directory_Attacks&Misconfigurations.md

 As an Attacker, once you have found a server with Kerberos Unconstrained Delegation you will then

-1. First Compromise the server via an admin or service account.
+1. First Compromise the server with Unconstrained Delegation via an admin or service account.
-2. Then Social engineer a Domain Admin/user or wait for him to connect to any service on the server with unconstrained delegation.
+2. Then Social engineer a Domain Admin/user or simply wait for Admin/user to connect to any service on this compromised server with unconstrained delegation. (`Rubeus` tool can be used for this)

 When the admin/user connects to this service, his TGS service ticket (with the TGT) is delivered to the server and placed into LSASS.
 Now the user's authentication (TGT) ticket can be extracted using `Mimikatz` and re-used (until the ticket lifetime expires).